Residential Treatment for Adult Women Struggling with Mental Health & Emotional Challenges

 The small residential community, with a maximum of 10 residents, holds a relationally-based family environment for residential treatment with step-downs into day treatment and outpatient programs, and supports women in returning to college and work.

-Angelus House is set on 10 acres and residents live in a charming seven bedroom home with a delightful front porch, large living room with a working fireplace, beautiful perennial and organic vegetable gardens and a kitchen with an adjoining dining room where residents eat their meals together.
+Angelus House is set on 10 acres and residents live in a charming seven bedroom home with an inviting front porch, large living room with a working fireplace, beautiful perennial and organic vegetable gardens and a kitchen with an adjoining dining room where residents eat their meals together.
 Additionally, residents are invited to cook one-on-one with the Angelus House chef.
 Building community and creating meaningful relationships plays a key role in treatment.

 Wellspring’s therapeutic approach is based on the belief that beneath each person’s sadness, anger, pain and stress lies an injured self that lacks the foundation of trust necessary for building healthy relationships.
 Our relational treatment model addresses injuries with both nurturance and structure to reactivate each person’s ability to grow in a meaningful way.